top of page

 Gabriel Lázaro-Muñoz, PhD, JD

-Gabriel Lázaro-Muñoz, PhD, JD is Assistant Professor of Psychiatry in the Center for Bioethics at Harvard Medical School and the Department of Psychiatry at Massachusetts General Hospital.
+Gabriel Lázaro-Muñoz, PhD, JD is Associate Professor of Psychiatry at Harvard Medical School and runs the Brain Bioethics Lab in the Department of Neurosurgery at Massachusetts General Hospital.
 Dr. Lázaro-Muñoz combines his background in neuroscience, law, and bioethics to examine the implications of emerging biomedical technologies in neuroscience and genomics.
 He is principal investigator of studies funded by the BRAIN Initiative-National Institutes of Health, National Institute of Mental Health, and the National Human Genome Research Institute.
 Dr. Lázaro-Muñoz received his Ph.D. in Neuroscience from New York University; his J.D. and Master of Bioethics from the University of Pennsylvania; and his BA in Psychology from the University of Puerto Rico.

 Shai C

-Shai Carmi is an associate professor at the School of Public Health at the Hebrew University of Jerusalem, leading a computational and statistical genetics research group.
+Shai Carmi is an Associate Professor at the School of Public Health at the Hebrew University of Jerusalem, leading a computational and statistical genetics research group.
 His research spans genome-wide association studies, genetic risk prediction, reproductive genetic testing, genetic genealogy, ancient DNA, and theoretical population genetics.
 Shai’s work on embryo screening has focused on statistical models for risk reduction estimates.
+He is a recipient of the prestigious Blavatnik Award for Young Scientists (2023 Israel Award for Faculty).

 Stacey P